rschwiebert/dart_data/CONTRIBUTING.md

 You'll need to [log into the website](https://ringtheory.herokuapp.com/accounts/login/) or [join GitHub](https://www.github.com/join/) to contribute.

+To orient yourself, look for the README.md files and [docs/db_organization.md](docs/db_organization.md) for further explanation on how the data are organized.
+If you are looking for a particular item that needs info corrected/improved, then simply grepping the repository may be the fastest way to find it.

+One tip if you're looking to add new entries: if you want to do it via the pull request option, then some experience setting up and running a Python application is necessary.
+After setting up, you'd use the Django admin web UI to make additions. ([See this for some details](docs/admin_developers.md>).)
+If this is not something you want to do, just do the "Open an Issue" option.

 ### Open an Issue

 The easiest way to suggest improvements is to [open an Issue](https://github.com/rschwiebert/dart_data/issues).